thequinneffect/comp3331/labs/lab02/report.md

 ", which is the time that the message originated/was generated.

 ### Question 3
+* it is persistent.
+This can be inferred by the "Connection: keep-alive" field that is present in BOTH the request and response.

 ### Question 4
 * 73 bytes of content are being returned by the HTTP server to the browser.